XAREESH XAHRA

 MediaScholar.
 Researcher.
 Academician.

-An experienced researcher, media scholar, and academician, with a track record at leading R&D teams, industrial linkages, whilst being passionate about academia-industry connectivity that leads to impact.
+An experienced researcher, media scholar, and academician, with a track record at leading R&D teams, Intellectual Property Protection, and industrial linkages, whilst being passionate about academia-industry connectivity that leads to impact.

 BIOGRAPHY

-areesh Zahra is a distinguished Mass Communication scholar and professional with over 10 years of experience in media industry & academia.
-She has authored impactful research in areas such as media effects, media ethics, media psychology, and the role of artificial intelligence in media.
+Zareesh Zahra is a distinguished Media and Communication scholar and professional with over 10 years of experience in the media industry and academia.
+She is a U.S. IVLP Alumna.
+She has authored impactful research in areas such as media effects, media framing, media ethics, media psychology, and the role of artificial intelligence in media.
 Zareesh is known for her innovative thinking and ability to bring fresh and unique ideas to the table.
-As Manager of the Office of Research, Innovation, and Commercialization (ORIC) at IQRA University, she excels in bridging academia and industry, fostering innovative projects, and driving ideas commercialization.
-With a career spanning roles in leading TV networks like GEO TV, ARY DIGITAL and DAWN News, and as Media Director for international NGOs, Zareesh is passionate about leveraging media for societal impact and sustainability.
+As Manager of the Office of Research, Innovation, and Commercialization (ORIC) at IQRA University, she excels in bridging academia and industry, securing IP rights, fostering innovative projects, policy-making, and driving the commercialization.
+She also served as Assistant Manager ORIC at SZABIST University, further strengthening her expertise in research management and innovation ecosystem.
+With a career spanning roles in leading TV networks like GEO Tv, ARY Digital, and Dawn News, and as Media Director for international NGOs, Zareesh is passionate about leveraging media for societal impact and sustainability.

 MY PROPOSED MEDIA FRAME WORK